akashzwt/fadder-slider/README.md

 ````

 ## Settings
 Here you can set your responsive screen also.
-And also set items for that screen viewport.
+And also set items for that screen viewport.<br>
 Following shows the for Fadder.
 ````javascript
 $(document).ready(function(){